Base class for polyhedra: Methods related to lattice points¶

 :split

-) a boolean or listsplit=False
+) or listsplit=False

 computes the generating function directly, without any splitting.When